FreeRCT/FreeRCT/graphics/rcd/data_format.rst

    ?       ?
 Text of the string in the indicated language (incl 0).
 ======  ======  ==========================================================

-The default language has no language name ie it is "" (the empty string).
-Other languages use one of the following tags (currently ``name of language - name of country area`` but that may change in the future).
+The languages use one of the following tags (currently ``name of language - name of country area`` but that may change in the future).

 =====  =========================
 Tag    Description
 =====  =========================
-en_GB  Great Britain.
-nl_NL  The Netherlands.
+en_GB  Great Britain (default). nl_NL  The Netherlands.
 =====  =========================

+If a string does not exist in the queried language, the program will fall back to the ``en_GB`` language.

 String parameters
 ~~~~~~~~~~~~~~~~~